-The HEI must inform the Society of Biology immediately of any significant planned changes to the accredited programme(s) which occur during the period of accreditation, as well as providing a clear rationale for the change.
-The Society of Biology reserves the right to remove accreditation from a degree programme if significant changes are made to the programme that deviate from the learning outcomes defined by the Society.
+The University must inform the Royal Society of Biology immediately of any significant planned changes to the accredited programme(s) which occur during the period of Accreditation, as well as providing a clear rationale for the change.
+The Royal Society of Biology reserves the right to remove accreditation from a degree programme if significant changes are made to the programme that adversely affect the learning outcomes.

-Re-accreditation processes
+Re-accreditation process

-HEIs that have an accredited degree programme will be contacted by the Society of Biology towards the end of the period of accreditation to invite them to submit their programme for re-accreditation.
-Where there are significant changes to a programme within the accreditation period, the HEI may be asked to re-submit earlier.
+Universities that have an accredited degree programme will be contacted by the Royal Society of Biology towards the end of the period of accreditation to invite them to submit their programme for re-accreditation.
+Where there are significant changes to a programme within the accreditation period, the University may be asked to resubmit earlier.